 Section Description For each functional score there are columns for the following information: Functional Score Category - The category of each group of functional scores; summary Rating - The score entered by the PAS Assessor; Weight - The factor that is multiplied by the Rating; and Score - The weighted final score for the function.
-For each medical condition or medical service and treatment that is scored there are columns for the following information: Category - The category of the medical condition; Medical score summary Rating - "0" or "1" based on whether or not the customer has a scored medical condition or receives a scored service or treatment; Weight - The factor that is multiplied by the Rating; and Score - The weighted final score for the medical condition, service or treatment.
+Medical score summary Score - The weighted final score for the function.
+For each medical condition or medical service and treatment that is scored there are columns for the following information: Category - The category of the medical condition; Rating - "0" or "1" based on whether or not the customer has a scored medical condition or receives a scored service or treatment; Weight - The factor that is multiplied by the Rating; and Score - The weighted final score for the medical condition, service or treatment.
 Total PAS score The sum of the functional scores plus the sum of the medical scores.
 Next Assessment A dropdown field used to set a reassessment date in six months, one year, or two years.
-Completed and Reopen dates HEAplus automatically populates these date field based on actions taken.
+Completed and HEAplus automatically populates these date field based on

+Reopen dates actions taken.
 Eligibility HEAplus automatically populates with "Eligible" or "Ineligible" based on the PAS score.
-Physician's Review Click on this field to bring up the Physician Review (PR) screen.
-NOTE When there is a red asterisk after "Physician's Review", a PR is mandatory.
+Click on this field to bring up the Physician Review (PR) screen.
+Physician's Review NOTE When there is a red asterisk after "Physician's Review", a PR is mandatory.
 For more information about sending the PAS for PR see Physician Review .
-Override Click on this field to bring up the PAS Override screen.
-Override reasons include: Special Status This field is automatically populated by HEAplus when information is entered in the PAS that the customer is ventilator dependent or is on the ALTCS Transitional program.
+Click on this field to bring up the PAS Override screen.
+Override reasons include: Administrative Review Override Hearing Decision Pending Hearing Pre-Hearing Resolution NOTE Only HPMs and PAS Policy can override the PAS.
+This field is automatically populated by HEAplus when information is entered in the PAS that the customer is ventilator dependent or is on the ALTCS Transitional program.
 Important!
-"Acute" displays when the customer is in the hospital and no discharge date was entered in HEAplus.
+Special Status "Acute" displays when the customer is in the hospital and no discharge date was entered in HEAplus.
 A date MUST be entered before completing the PAS.
 Check for updated information on the discharge date.
 Go to the DD/EPD Information screen and enter the discharge date when known.
 When not known, enter the date of the PAS in the "Discharge Date" field.